cvat-ai/cvat/site/content/en/docs/manual/basics/quality-control.md

 ### Frame set management

 Validation frames can be managed on the task Quality Management page.
-Here it's possible to check the number of validation frames, current validation mode and review the frame status.
+Here it's possible to check the number of validation frames, current validation mode and review the frame details.
+For each frame you can see the number of uses in the task.
+When in the Ground Truth mode, this number will be 1 for all frames.
+With Honeypots, these numbers can be 0, 1 or more.

 In both validation modes it's possible to exclude some of the validation frames from being used for validation.
 This can be useful if you find that some of the validation frames are "bad", extra, or it they have incorrect annotations, which you don't want to fix.
 Once a frame is marked "excluded", it will not be used for validation.
 There is also an option to restore a previously excluded frame if you decide so.

+There is an option to exclude or restore frames in bulk mode.
+To use it, select the frames needed using checkboxes, and click one of the buttons next to the table header.

 In the Ground Truth validation mode, there will be an option to remove the GT job from the task.
 It can be useful if you want to change validation set frames completely, add more frames,